savonet/book/streaming.md

 valid for the first, but the content `none` is only accepted by the first (again, this subtle difference can be ignored in practice).

-For now, `yuva420p` does not take any argument.
+For now, the raw video format `yuva420p` does not take any argument.
 The only argument of `midi` is of the form `channels=n` where `n` is the number of midi channels of the stream.
 For instance, the operator `synth.all.sine` which generates sound for all midi channels using sine waves has type

 ```
 (source(audio=pcm(mono), video='a, midi=midi(channels=16))) -> source(audio=pcm(mono), video='a, midi=midi(channels=16))